 Once the fence is cleaned thoroughly and the debris is cleared, inspect your fence for any signs of weathering.
 Look for areas where the sealant has been removed and the paint or finish is peeling from extended UV exposure.
 Then, check for signs of rotting or damage from termites or other insects.
 Inspect fence posts and panels to ensure they are stable.

 Tip: Grab each post from the top and apply pressure to all sides to check posts for stability.
 A secure post won’t move under pressure.
 If it does move, it should be repaired or replaced as soon as possible.

 Re-stain for Added Protection

 The final step in the fall fence maintenance process is re-staining your fence.
-While it may seem that this step performs a purely aesthetic function, nothing could be further from the truth.
+While this step may seem to perform a purely aesthetic function, nothing could be further from the truth.
 The staining process not only makes the fence more visually pleasing but also helps to increase its long-term durability.
 The latest high-tech stains incorporate compounds that not only color the wood but also protect it from UV light, water, and insects as well as fungal growth.

 Tip: Re-staining is an arduous task and must be done properly and thoroughly to be most effective.
 Many homeowners are tempted to do this job on their own but it is far better to pay a professional company to do the job for you.

-Knowing how to maintain a fence now could save you a lot of time and money later.
+Knowing how to maintain a wood fence now could save you a lot of time and money later.
 Don’t let the winter weather wreak havoc on your investment.
 Make sure your fence is ready!

 Request an Estimate Today